J o s e f =A l b e r s- - 1 8 8 8 - 1 9 7 6

 A fine, richly-inked impression, on cream wove Japan paper, with margins (3/4 to 1 3/4 inches), in very good condition.
 Printed at Black Mountain College with the artist's original label, Black Mountain Art Week, Nov.
 17- 23, 1941, completed and signed by the artist.

-Collections: The Josef and Anni Albers Foundation, Museum of Modern Art, North Carolina Museum of Art, Victoria and Albert Museum (London).
+Collections: The British Museum, The Josef and Anni Albers Foundation, Museum of Modern Art, North Carolina Museum of Art, Victoria and Albert Museum (London).

 Bauhaus, Geometric Abstraction